-Bhaven Sampat, Ph.D., is an associate professor in the Department of Health Policy and Management at Columbia's Mailman School of Public Health.
-He also holds a courtesy affiliation with Columbia's School of International and Public Affairs (SIPA), teaches in SIPA's MPA and MIA programs, and in the Sustainable Development PhD program at the Earth Institute.
+Bhaven Sampat is an associate professor in the Department of Health Policy and Management at Columbia University’s Mailman School of Public Health.
+He also holds a courtesy affiliation with the University’s School of International and Public Affairs (SIPA), where he teaches in the MPA and MIA programs.
+Sampat also teaches in the Sustainable Development Ph.D. program at the Earth Institute.

-He has published broadly in economics, law, business, health policy, medical and life science journals, including past or forthcoming articles in the Review of Economics and Statistics, Journal of Law and Economics, Economics Letters, International Journal of Industrial Organization, the Journal of Economic Behavior and Organization, Management Science, Emory Law Journal, North Carolina Law Review, Health Affairs, New England Journal of Medicine, American Journal of Public Health, the Journal of Health Politics, Policy, and Law, Nature Biotechnology, PLoS Biology, and Nature.
+Sampat has published broadly in economics, law, business, health policy, medical, and life science journals, including past or forthcoming articles in the Review of Economics and Statistics, the International Journal of Industrial Organization, the Emory Law Journal, the North Carolina Law Review, the New England Journal of Medicine, and the American Journal of Public Health, among many others.

 Sampat co-created the first free, searchable patent database in India.
 He was the principal organizer of the TRIPS@10 conference, which was held at Columbia and examined the effects of new global patent laws on developing countries.
 His work has been funded through grants and prizes from the Robert Wood Johnson Foundation, the Ford Foundation, the Merck Foundation, and the Commonwealth Fund.